dmt94/methods-properties-guide/string/str-last-index.md

 console.log(word.lastIndexOf(''));                 // 17 = length of string
 console.log(word.lastIndexOf('', 2));              // 2
 console.log(word.lastIndexOf('', 9));              // 9

+console.log(word.lastIndexOf('y', 2));              // 2 (if end position is exact where character/string is found, returns index value)
+console.log(word.lastIndexOf('oy', 2));             // 1 (if string has more than one character, index of its first character is returned) console.log(word.lastIndexOf('Jav', 7));            // 7 (if string has more than one character, index of its first character is returned)

 ```
 - `empty string` as an argument returns the `length` of string caller